Robust Graph Neural Networks via Unbiased Aggregation: Robust GNNs with Unbiased Aggregation

-In this section, we design a robust unbiased estimator to reduce the bias in graph signal estimation and propose an efficient second-order IRLS algorithm to be unrolled as the robust unbiased aggregation in GNNs with a theoretical convergence guarantee.
+In this section, we first design a robust unbiased estimator to reduce the bias in graph signal estimation in Section~\ref{sec:robust_graph_estimator} and propose an efficient second-order IRLS algorithm to compute the robust estimator with theoretical convergence guarantees in Section~\ref{sec:qn-irls}.
+Finally, we unroll the proposed algorithm as the robust unbiased feature aggregation layers in GNNs in Section~\ref{sec:robust-graph-aggregation}.